-КРА Development Challenges Objectives Development Strategies Local Economic Development 1.
-No By law to regulate Business Operations within MLM To stimulate economic development through SMMEs support, LED projects, private and public sector investments 1.
-Develop a Business Registration & Licensing By-law in line with the Limpopo Business Registration Act (LIBRA) 2.
-Poor Enforcement of Municipal LED By laws (Street trading etc) 2.
-Review of the organizational structure for inclusion of Peace Officers 3.
-Poor access to markets for SMMEs/tourism 3.
-Create a conducive platform for SMMEs to market their products 4.
-High level of unemployment and high poverty rate 4.
-Creation of employment opportunities through LED projects and Initiatives
+KPA Development Challenges Developmental Objectives Development Strategies Local Economic Development 1.
+No By law to regulate Business Operations within MLM 2.
+Poor Enforcement of Municipal LED By laws (Street trading etc) 3.
+Poor access to markets for SMMEs/tourism 4.
+High level of unemployment and high poverty rate To stimulate economic development through SMMEs support, LED projects, private and public sector investments Develop a Business Registration & Licensing By-law in line with the Limpopo Business Registration Act (LIBRA) D 2.
+Review of the organization inclusion of Peace Officers Review of the organizational structure for inclusion of Peace Officers Create a conducive platform for SMMEs to market their products Creation of employment opportunities through LED projects and Initiatives